DarioBanno/JLDishwashers/README.md

 # JLDishwashers
-Browse John Lewis' catalogue for dishwashers
+John Lewis app to browse a catalogue of dishwashers